data2viz/play.data2viz.io/content/tutorials/03-colors.md

 ## Color creation

-The `Colors` object will give you access to several way of having colors and gradients.
+The `Colors` object provides several ways to retrieve colors and gradients.

 ### Web colors

 The first option is to use a named color.
-All the CSS colors are accessible through the `Colors.Web` object.
+All CSS colors are accessible as references through the `Colors.Web` object.

-All you have to do is calling `Colors.Web.darkturquoise` to have a reference on the dark turquoise html color.
-As colors are immutable objects, you can reuse and pass references of these named colors.
+For example, `Colors.Web.darkturquoise` returns a reference on the dark turquoise html color.
+As colors are immutable objects, it's then possible to reuse and pass references of these named colors.

 ```height=50